Project Grants for Organizations

 Underserved communities.
 The National Endowment for the Arts defines “underserved” communities as "ones in which individuals lack access to arts programs due to geography, economic conditions, ethnic background, or disability."
 This definition may include BIPOC/ALAANA communities, people with disabilities, immigrant groups, rural populations, aging populations, people living in poverty, people experiencing houselessness, incarcerated populations, communities recovering from trauma or disaster, and military service members and veterans.

-What is a SAM-UEI?
+What is a Unique Entity Identifier (UEI)?

-The federal government requires all organization have a System of Award Management Unique Entity Identifier (SAM-UEI).
-Organizations applying for grants from us will need a SAM-UEI to submit your application.
-We recommend you request a SAM-UEI as soon as possible to ensure you have it by the application deadline.
+The federal government requires all organizations have a Unique Entity Identifier (UEI).
+Organizations applying for grants from us will need a UEI to submit your application.
+We recommend you request one as soon as possible to ensure you have it by the application deadline.

 Note: the registration is free – but there are many scammers out there.
 Make sure you are doing this process through a .gov website and only trust communications that come from sam.gov regarding registration and annual renewals.